We ask you, humbly, to help us.

 "This is a dark day for California and for the Brown legacy.
 As someone of wealth and access to the world’s best medical care and doctors, the governor's background is very different than that of millions of Californians living in healthcare poverty without that same access -- these are the people and families potentially hurt by giving doctors the power to prescribe lethal overdoses to patients."
 1

-I find this belief also difficult to interpret.
-If a person who is dying of a terminal illness does not have access to continuing medical care to control their pain and is further unable to afford visits to doctors to request a prescription for drugs that would end their life, then the presence of the PAS law would have no effect to their life.
-But if they could scrape up enough money to see two doctors, obtain a prescription, and purchase the drugs, then impoverished people would be able to end their lives as rich people will be able to.
+I find this belief also difficult to interpret, because a Physician Assisited Suicide (PAS) law would make help in dying available to everyone.
+If a person who is dying of a terminal illness does not have access to continuing medical care to control their pain and is further unable to afford visits to doctors to request a prescription for drugs that would end their life, then the presence of the Physian Assisted Suicide (PAS) law still might help them end their life.
+They might be able to scrape up enough money to see two doctors, obtain a prescription, purchase the drugs, and then end their lives as rich people will be able to.
 In practice, a person who is seeking PAS might shop around among doctors and find two who would help them without charge on compassionate grounds.
-If that proves impossible, then a dying person in agony could try crowd funding.
+If that proves impossible, then a dying person in agony could always try crowd funding.

 Many conservative religious groups remain opposed to the bill.